 Then the income is counted as earned income in the month Due to circumstances beyond the control of the employee Received.
-It would have been received had it not been deferred.
+At the employee's request or by mutual agreement with the employer It would have been received had it not been deferred.